DmitryMyadzelets/epicx/journal/week 30.md

 ## Lid
 Symbols:
-- $K$ - coefficent, 0.4 for a flat lid
+- $K$ - coefficient, 0.4 for a flat lid
 - $K_0$ - coefficient, 1 if the lid has no holes

 Thikness of a lid: